pfheatwole/thesis/source/canopy_geometry.rst

 ..
 See `notes-2020w47:Canopy parametrizations` for a discussion

-A canopy geometry model defines all the surfaces that describe the shape of the canopy: the chord surface, the mean camber surface, and the profile surface.
+A canopy geometry model defines the shape of a canopy as a collection of
+surfaces: the chord surface, the mean camber surface, and the profile surface.
+[[FIXME: not sure I agree with this statement.
+Unclear.
+A shape is just a shape.
+Granted, a canopy geometry must PROVIDE those surfaces.]]

-Choosing to model a wing using wing sections implies that the wing surfaces are defined by points in the section coordinate systems.
+Choosing to model a wing using wing sections means that the wing surfaces are defined by airfoils, which are 2D curves that lie in the section coordinate systems.
 By convention, points in the wing sections are defined relative to the section leading edges, so all of the canopy surfaces are naturally defined in terms of points relative to the section leading edges. [[FIXME: wording.]]

 Let :math:`\mathrm{P}` represent any point in a wing section, and :math:`\mathrm{LE}` be the leading edge of that section.
 In the `notation
 <_common_notation>`_ of this paper, a general equation for the position of
-that point :math:`\mathrm{P}` with respect to the canopy origin :math:`\mathrm{O}`, written in terms terms of the canopy coordinate system :math:`\mathrm{c}`, is:
+that point :math:`\mathrm{P}` with respect to the canopy origin :math:`\mathrm{O}`, written in terms of the canopy coordinate system :math:`c`, is:

 ..
 Unparametrized (explicit geometry?) equation